rileymullins/TFlex/README.md

 4. **Per-sample partitioning:**
    Collapses all reads for each sample into a `.parquet` file for efficient downstream processing.
 5. **Peak calling:**
-   For each sample, calls peaks with pycallingcards, then refines peak boundaries using UMI-tools clustering of SRT barcodes.
+   For each sample, calls peaks with pycallingcards, then refines peak boundaries using strand-aware logic of the position per SRT barcode that is the most proximal to the junction of the transposon and genomic DNA.
 6. **Consensus peak generation:**
    Merges sample-specific peaks to produce consensus peaks across all samples.
 7. **Read-to-peak mapping:**